What is inflation?

 Example coffee: coffee (together with tea and cocoa) has a weight of 0.4%.
 So, any change in its price will not have a big impact on the overall HICP.

 Example petrol: petrol (together with other car fuels and lubricants) has a weight of 4.6%, meaning that the same percentage price change as for coffee will have an impact about ten times greater on the HICP.

 How is the HICP calculated?

-- Collecting prices – Every month, around 1.8 million prices are collected by price observers in more than 200,000 shopping outlets.
-This happens in nearly 1,600 cities and towns across the euro area.
-Prices are collected in each country for, on average, around 700 representative goods and services.
+- Collecting prices – Every month, millions of prices are collected in shops and online thanks to automated web-scraping, cash desk scanners, and surveys.
+These prices cover the whole euro area and are grouped into up to 295 product categories.
 The exact number of items sampled differs from country to country.
 For each product, several prices are collected from different outlets and in different regions.
 Example: book prices take account of various categories of books (fiction, non-fiction, reference, etc.) sold in book shops, supermarkets and by internet suppliers.